 CoreWeave

-CoreWeave is an AI cloud infrastructure company that rents purpose-built GPU compute, data-center capacity, storage, networking, and managed cloud services for AI training, inference, and high-performance computing.
-Its importance comes from a direct role in the frontier AI supply chain: it converts scarce NVIDIA systems, power, data-center operations, debt financing, and long-term customer commitments into usable model compute.
+CoreWeave is a public AI cloud infrastructure company and neocloud provider that rents purpose-built GPU compute, data-center capacity, storage, networking, and managed cloud services for AI training, inference, and high-performance computing.
+It is best understood as a compute intermediary rather than a frontier-model developer: its role is to convert scarce NVIDIA systems, power, data-center operations, financing, security controls, and long-term customer commitments into usable model compute.

 Snapshot